mseq/git-practice/README.md

  - git init: Create a repository
  - git status: Compare working directory, staging area and current branch
- - git add: Add changes from working directory to stating area
+ - git add: Add changes from working directory to staging area
  - git commit: Commit changes from staging area to current branch
  - git commit -m: Add the description on cmd without invoking the editor
+ - git commit -am: Add the changes to staging area, commit them, and add a description
  - git config: Set or Get configuration
  - git log: Shows the history of project commits
  - git show: Show a single commit